vividos/RemotePhotoTool/Sourcecode.md

 Here's a checklist of what to do before each release:

 - Update version number in version.h
-- Update version number and ProductId in Config.wxi, and BuildNumber in BuildNumber.wxi
+- Update version number in Config.wxi, and BuildNumber in BuildNumber.wxi
 - Update Changelog.md file with all changes since last release
 - Check all Documentation files for needed updates, especially Features.md
 - Check in or stash all changes
 - Build all projects in Win32 | Release
 - Fix cppcheck errors and doxygen warnings
 - Compile all project with /analyze and fix all warnings
+- Use Coverity to find even more warnings and fix them
 - Test built .msi setup if it installs properly
 - Do a short smoke test with available cameras
 - Fix all errors, check them in and push all changes
 - Tag the git repository with tag "remotephototool-x.y.z" and push the tag
 - Add a release and upload result .msi file, to releases on github.com
-- Adjust README.md and index.html with link to new release and push it
+- Adjust index.html and download.html with link to new release and push it
 - Done